What Happens on My First Visit in Detail?

 - Regular screenings are essential for early detection and better treatment outcomes.

-- Healthy gums appear pink, have a stippled surface, and do not bleed.
+- Signs of gingivitis (redness, swelling, bleeding) are noted.
+Healthy gums appear pink, have a stippled surface, and do not bleed.

 - A periodontal probe measures gingival pockets and recessions around each tooth.